The real cost of production AI agents: infrastructure, APIs, and hidden operational expenses

 Layer 1 is infrastructure: cloud compute, storage, and hosting.
 This is what dropped 70%.
 Layer 2 is LLM API costs: token usage that scales with request volume.
 Layer 3 is operational overhead: monitoring, maintenance, and edge cases that emerge only after deployment.

 Most cost estimates cover Layer 1.
-The real economics live in Layers 2 and 3, which vary unpredictably based on production usage patterns you can't forecast from development.
+The real economics are in Layers 2 and 3.
+They change in ways you can’t predict and depend on production use patterns you can’t forecast from development.

 Infrastructure costs: Democratization hype vs scale reality